 Sure, they also wanted to make money with this.
 However, if only money drives our actions, we will never carry away and inspire other people.
 And I seriously doubt that it will be satisfying for us in the long run.
 Tobias and Heiner - two real champions - make money with their coaching seminars.
 However, they also donate here and there for charity projects.
 As an example, they presented their first coachings' revenue to a non-profit organization helping disadvantaged kids.
 Both are also engaged in German service clubs such as Lions and ZONTA.

-Thoughts of a Fitness Coach
+Thoughts of a Fitness Coach (and a real champion)

 And here´s what personal trainer Ngoc Kha Tran (another champion) says: